Æther Shanties

-Æther Shanties is the 10th album by steampunk band Abney Park.
+Æther Shanties is the seventh studio album by steampunk band Abney Park.
 It is subtitled Further Trials and Tribulations of Abney Park.

-It is also their second steampunk themed album.
+It is also their second steampunk-themed album.

 Recording

 According to an interview with Robert the album was 95% done recording when a heatwave hit Seattle, destroying their hard-drive.
 This event allowed them to add the vocals of their new singer, Jody Ellen, onto the album, but delayed the release of the album for several months.